josipaglavinic/movieAndTvSeriesList/README.md

 -  visit (http://localhost:3000) in the browser

 ## Features
-- display trending movies and TV series using API
+- display trending movies and TV series
-- filter movie or tv series by choosing category
+- filter movie or tv series by choosing category or categories
-- search for movies or tv series
+- search by name for movies or tv-series
 - display details about movie or tv-series
 - pagination
 - material ui